rust-lang/rfcs/text/0000-target-tier-policy.md

   - The target must not disable an excessive number of tests or pieces of tests in the testsuite in order to do so.
 This is a subjective requirement.
-  - If the target does not have host tools support, or if the target has low performance, CI may cross-compile the testsuite from another platform, and then run the compiled tests natively.
+  - If the target does not have host tools support, or if the target has low performance, the infrastructure team may choose to have CI cross-compile the testsuite from another platform, and then run the compiled tests either natively or via accurate emulation.
+However, the approving teams may take such performance considerations into account when determining the viability of the target or of its host tools.
 - The target must provide as much of the Rust standard library as is feasible and appropriate to provide.
 For instance, if the target has a standard memory allocator, it must provide an implementation of `alloc` and the associated data structures.
 - Building the target and running the testsuite for the target must not take substantially longer than other targets.
+  - In particular, if building the target takes a reasonable amount of time, but the target cannot run the testsuite in a timely fashion due to low performance of either native code or accurate emulation, that alone may prevent the target from qualifying as tier 1.
 - If running the testsuite requires additional infrastructure (such as physical systems running the target), the target maintainers must arrange to provide such resources to the Rust project, to the satisfaction and approval of the